jonnor/projects/idda-knitting-machine/README.md

 TODO:

-* Design bracket for stepper-motor.
-Needs slots for belt adjustment
-* Switch to use GT-2 belts
+* Wire up stepper motor
-* Run some longer tests
+* Run some tests

 The bevel gear was created using the FreeCAD macro/workbench [FCGear](http://www.freecadweb.org/wiki/index.php?title=Macro_FCGear).

-The pulley is for MXL timing belts.
+The pulley is for GT2 timing belts.
 It was created with from [Parametric Pulley OpenSCAD](http://www.thingiverse.com/thing:16627/#files), using the following parameters.
 It was done in the OpenSCAD workbench in FreeCAD, to get a solid instead of a mesh.

 ```
 teeth = 28;			// Number of teeth, standard Mendel T5 belt = 8, gives Outside Diameter of 11.88mm
-profile = 1;		// 1=MXL
+profile = 12;		// 1=GT2

 motor_shaft = 12.2;	// NEMA17 motor shaft exact diameter = 5
 m3_dia = 3.2;		// 3mm hole diameter